mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

 Unique indexes are currently not supported by the xplugin, so, for now, you can only create non-unique indexes.

-If a collection is not empty, you can't create `SPACIAL` indexes for `GEOJSON` fields and you can't also create regular required (`NOT NULL`) indexes for `DATE` or `DATETIME` fields, due to some limitations of the xplugin.
+If a collection is not empty, you can't create `SPATIAL` indexes for `GEOJSON` fields and you can't also create regular required (`NOT NULL`) indexes for `DATE` or `DATETIME` fields, due to some limitations of the xplugin.

+Index defintions for document fields containing arrays should explicitely specify a multi-value option (`array: true`).

 ### Creating a regular index